-How much do work cards cost in Las Vegas, NV?
+How much work cards cost in Las Vegas, NV

-How long are work cards good for in
+How long work cards are good for in Las Vegas, NV

-Most Nevada work cards remain valid for five (5) years after issuance.
+Most Nevada work permits remain valid for five (5) years after issuance.

-Why would I be denied a work card in
+Why applicants are denied a work card in Las Vegas, NV

-The following are common reasons applicants may be denied a work card:
+The following are common reasons applicants may be denied a work permit:

 - You have considerable criminal history on your record.